technotip/HookExamples/Inheritance/readme.md

 ### 1. **Installing the Hook**

-Users begin by installing two hook hashes into their account.
+Users begin by installing two hook hashes into their account:

+1. **First Hook (Activity Tracking Hook)**

+   - Must hook on all transaction types
+   - Uses hookon value: `0x0000000000000000000000000000000000000000000000000000000000000000`
+   - Triggers on everything except SetHook transactions
+   - Covers future transaction types
+   - Purpose: Records the active state of the hook account

+2. **Second Hook (Nominee Management Hook)**
+   - Triggers on `Invoke` transaction type only
+   - Used for:
+     - Configuring nominees
+     - Setting account takeover criteria
+     - Enabling nominees to take over the hook account when criteria is met

 ### 2. **Configuring the Hook**